woliveiras/.github/README.md

 # .github

-Simple template for starting projects
+Simple template for starting projects with GitHub Actions, funding, issue and pull request template and Dependabot.

 ## How to use this template